Interstate Compact on the Placement of Children (ICPC)

 1. Send an initial contact letter to the proposed placement explaining the requirements of the home study process.

-1. Criminal and child abuse clearances for all adults 18 and over living in the home.
+1. Criminal and child abuse clearances for all adults 18 and over living in the home and any adult having significant contact with the child.

-2. Assessment of the home by the ASFA Division to ensure their home meets licensing standards.
+2. Assessment of the home by the Resource Family Approval (RFA) Division to ensure their home meets licensing standards.

 3. Completion and submission of the following forms: